-European Hornets in Manhattan, Kansas City Metro and surrounding areas
+European Hornets in Manhattan, Kansas City Metro, and surrounding areas

 The European hornet, also known as the brown or giant hornet, gets its common name from being introduced to the eastern United States from Europe in the mid-1800s.
 These hornets are found in 30 states, from the eastern U.S. as far west as Louisiana and the Dakotas.
 European hornets are much larger than yellowjackets, and unlike most stinging insects, can be active at night.
 Adults, possibly seeking prey, come to light in the evening and can be a source of great concern for homeowners.